David-Lor/MQTT2ETCD/README.md

   davidlor/python-autoclonable-app
 ```

-If you want to deploy locally:
+If you want to run it locally:

 ```bash
 git clone https://github.com/David-Lor/MQTT2ETCD.git